Pesticide incidents in the San Joaquin Valley: Scientific findings

-Political Response
+Political response

-Recently, the California Department of Pesticide Regulation proposed rules to restrict Neonicotinoid chemicals, insecticides that harm bees that pollinate crops.
+Recently, the California Department of Pesticide Regulation proposed rules to restrict neonicotinoid chemicals, insecticides that harm bees that pollinate crops.
 Also, in 2024, all neonicotinoid in non-agricultural settings would be banned.
 This chemical is used throughout all the states for agriculture, but it is especially concentrated in the Central Valley.
 Fresno, Kern, Tulare, Monterey and San Joaquin are among the top counties of neonicotinoid usage.
 Now, the next step for environmentalists is to advocate for politicians to address crop seeds that are coated with neonicotinoids.
 Environmentalists have proved that these coated seeds still contribute significantly to the neonicotinoid mass, and that it is detrimental to honeybees.

 The United Farm Workers have fought to improve farmworkers' working conditions, and have added pressure to politicians through their union marches.
 President Biden supported this by releasing Assembly Bill 2183, affirming that farmworkers have the fundamental right to gather and advocate for themselves regarding their workplace.
 Gavin Newsom followed up and enacted the law in California.
-With that being said, the Union has been struggling with gathering and organizing members.
-The Union however continues to serve as a powerful symolic representation.
-Both Gavin Newson and president Biden agreed that farmworkers should have an easy way to form a union.
-With support from many powerful politicians, the Union achieved to push through bills that regulate whether or not the farmworkers can work in the heat.
+Both Gavin Newsom and President Biden agreed that farmworkers should have an easy way to form a union.
+With support from politicians, the Union worked to push through bills that regulate whether or not the farmworkers can work in the heat.